Richard Richardson (tennis): Tennis career

 At Wimbledon Championship's in 1882 Richardson beat Otway Woodhouse before losing to Ernest Renshaw in the All comer's final.
 At Wimbledon 1883 he lost his first match to Charles Grinstead and didn't play the tournament again.
 Richardson was also a fine cricketer.
-He played 5 matches for the MCC from 1876-1877.
+He played 5 matches for the MCC from 1876 to 1877.

-He played his last career tournament at Waterloo in Liverpool in June 1884 losing to Donald Stewart in four sets in the semi finals.
+He played his last career tournament at Waterloo in Liverpool in June 1884 losing to Donald Stewart in four sets in the semi-finals.